 There are 3 scheduled Lab Assignments to be completed during Lab time.
 See the course schedule below.
-The Lab Assignments will be open book and you may work with others.
+The Lab Assignments will be open book, and you may work with others.
 TAs will be present to help.
-If you miss any of these assignments for a valid reason, the weight from that assignment will be calculated from the weight of the two Midterm Tests (the 5% of missing one lab assignment will be calculated from the 55 points of the two midterms).
+If you miss any of these assignments for a valid reason, the weight from that assignment will be calculated from the weight of the two Midterm Tests (the 5% of missing one lab assignment will be calculated from the average of the two midterms).

-Note There are no alternate lab assignment dates nor make-up.
+\Note\ There are no alternate lab assignment dates or make-ups.

-Note You must attend the Lab section you are registered in to receive Lab Assignment marks.
-If you will write the Lab Assignments in multiple sections you will get ZERO.
+\Note\ You must attend the Lab section you are registered in to receive Lab Assignment marks.
+If you write a Lab Assignments in multiple sections, you will get ZERO.